buildbot/buildbot/master/docs/manual/worker-transition.rst

     * ReStructured text formatting should be reviewed in scope of using Buildbot-specific directives.

-    * This page may be splitted in parts or merged with other pages.
+    * This page may be split in parts or merged with other pages.

     * This page should be placed in a proper place in the TOC.